-Prior to graduation, students must complete 120 hours of work experience at a local game development studio, internet company, entertainment studio, or publishing company.
-The work experience must be accomplished in the junior or senior year and approved by the department chair.
+Prior to graduation, students must complete 120 hours of career experience at a local game development studio, internet company, entertainment studio, or media publishing company.
+The career experience requirement must be completed in the junior or senior year and approved by the department chair.
 Woodbury's Student Affairs Office offers a variety of programs, services, and resources to assist students in exploring careers.
-The staff works with students one-on-one to develop successful work experience search strategies in order to help students connect with employers through online postings, resume collections, on-and off-campus interview opportunities, alumni connections, and employer outreach in the U.S.
+Student Affairs staff work with students one-on-one to develop successful career experience search strategies to help students connect with employers through online postings, resume collections, on- and off-campus interview opportunities, alumni connections, and employer outreach.